Concrete expansion joints are important for your sidewalk or driveway.

 Push the backer rod down into the joint with your hand.
 The depth of the joint should be a minimum of 1/4 inch and a maximum of 1/2 inch below the concrete pads.
 This means the backer rod should be this far below the concrete pad surface.

-If your joint is wider than the backer rod you can twist two stands together like rope.
+If your joint is wider than the backer rod you can twist two strands together like a rope.

 Here’s a Second BIG TIP: double-check the backer rod sits beneath the surface of the concrete pad.